Ikh Nartiin Chuluu Nature Reserve

-The Ikh Nartiin Chuluu Nature Reserve, commonly shortened to Ikh Nart Nature Reserve is a protected area in the East Gobi Province of Mongolia.
+The Ikh Nartiin Chuluu Nature Reserve, commonly shortened to Ikh Nart Nature Reserve is a protected area in Dornogovi Province, Mongolia.
 It occupies part of two counties, Dalanjargalan and Airag.
 The nature reserve has an area of about 66000 hectare and was established in 1996.
 It consists of rocky outcrops surrounded by dry grassland and semi-desert steppe and is one of the places in which the rare argali wild sheep can be found.

 The reserve

 The reserve lies about 300 km southeast of Ulaanbaatar.
 It features a region of rocky outcrops in a predominantly arid steppe area.
 Between the rocks there are clefts and ravines, and many abandoned mines, and there are springs and ponds in the Ikh Nart Valley.
 Willows and elms grow in sheltered positions and the area provides shelter for livestock in winter.

 Flora

 There are more than two hundred species of plant in the reserve.
 Grasslands, shrubby areas, valleys and rocky outcrops are among the habitat types found in the locality, and the balance of the plant species depends much on whether it is a wet year or a dry one.
 In a wet season Allium species tend to predominate, along with fringed sagewort (Artemisia frigida) and other sagebrush species (Artemisia).
 In dry years the dominant vegetation is grasses including feather grasses (Stipa spp.) and wheatgrasses, and shrubs such as Caragana and the Gobi apricot.